 TOEFL, IELTS, Personal Statement and CV Proofreading Services. › TOEFL Writing › The rapid growth of cities has a mostly positive impact on the development of the society. › Reply To: The rapid growth of cities has a mostly positive impact on the development of the society.

-Admittedly, the rapid urban growth has made numerous desirable changes in cities.
-One is that city dwellers have access to more chances of getting a decent job.
-From world-famous companies, investment banks, film studios to local factories, all of them prefer big cities, therefore providing many jobs for job seekers in cities.
-Communities can also benefit from adapting historic buildings to modern needs.
-As the rehabilitation of the Vogue Theatre in Manistee, Michigan, shows, renovating such buildings fosters community spirit and facilitates economic growth.
+Admittedly, many new opportunities are opening up with a rapid urban growth.
+One is that city dwellers have access to more chance of getting a decent job.
+From world-famous companies, investment banks, film studios to local factories, they all prefer big cities, therefore providing various jobs for all kinds of job seekers in cities.
+Communities can also benefit from adapting historic buildings to suit modern needs.
+As the rehabilitation of the Vogue Theatre in Manistee, Michigan, shows, renovating such buildings can be a source of community spirit and economic growth.

 However, if a city continues to grow at a phenomenal rate, it has more negative effects than positive ones.
 Ongoing rapid urbanization usually contributes to a deterioration in the living standards.
 This has primarily happened due to the mass migration to cities.
 Because of a surge of immigrants, local cities don’t have a corresponding increase in resources such as education, health care and other amenities.
 As a result, governments may run the risk of inadequate schools and insufficient budget to cover rising social welfare costs.
 It is thus unsurprising that one-third of the urban population in developing countries resides in slum conditions.